Punktum-dk/epp-service-specification/README.md

 - `<contact:cc>`

 The match has to be exact in order for the command to return an existing user-id / handle.

+Since created users might be selected for ID-control and ID-control can alter the data an `[contact info](#info-contact)`, can be useful to validate customer data.
+Prior to attempted match.

 ![Diagram for contact creation][epp_create_contact]